elitornoe/DTH_ELITORNOE/Website_EliTornoe/Markdown/post1.md

 #### **Distant Readings**

-There is another way of adapting the literary analysis using digital programs, these often known as "distant readings".
-These are done by submitting a manuscript into programs (such as Jupityr (LINK) and examine reoccurring words or phrases, programming to find positive or negative expressions, revealing patterns in an author’s voice.
+Specifically for literature, digital technologies have contributed to a new way of reading and analysing literature often known as "distant readings".
+These are done by submitting any type of text (i.e. a novel, manuscript, transcript) into programs such as [**Voyant Tools**](https://voyant-tools.org/) which will compare and compile each word.
+One could use sets like this to examine reoccurring words or phrases, programming it to find positive or negative expressions, revealing patterns in an author’s voice and so forth.
+The programs can also set the data into infographs to help visualise distinct findings.

 A common dilemma within classic English literature, is the question of whether Shakespeare was even a singular author or if several playwrights should be accredited to the beloved plays.
 Large data analysis of the manuscript could perhaps be one way to reveal this long-drawn mystery (though this is just speculation of one way to use this kind of technology)

 #### **Annotation Tools**